sharafath-dev/VAHAN-BAZAR/README.md

+# VAHAN BAZAR
-# Vahan Bazar - Your Trusted Marketplace for Second-Hand Bikes
+## A Trusted Marketplace for Second-Hand Bikes

 ## Problem Statement
-Buying or selling a used bike in India can be challenging due to lack of verified sellers, unclear pricing, and limited access to trustworthy listings.
-This creates uncertainty for both buyers and sellers, leading to poor decision-making and lost opportunities.
+Buying or selling a used bike in India is challenging due to unreliable sellers, inconsistent pricing, and limited access to verified listings.
+This creates uncertainty for buyers and sellers, leading to poor decisions and missed opportunities.

 ## Detailed Proposal & Prototype Plan
 We aim to build **Vahan Bazar**, a user-friendly marketplace connecting buyers and sellers of pre-owned motorcycles and scooters across India.
 The prototype focuses on: